 How chronic medical problems affect sleep

-- Hypertension is associated with both snoring and sleep apnea - both increase as we age.
+- Hypertension is associated with both snoring and sleep apnoea; both increase as we age.

-- Menopause, with its accompanying hot flashes, changes in breathing and decreasing hormonal levels, can lead to many restless nights.
+- Menopause, with its accompanying symptoms, can lead to many restless nights.

-- The pain and discomfort of arthritis, and other musculoskeletal conditions such as back pain, make it difficult to sleep through the night.
+- The pain and discomfort of arthritis and other musculoskeletal conditions make it difficult to sleep through the night.

-- Medications for chronic medical conditions and the interactions that can occur when someone takes multiple medications for several illnesses can adversely
+- Medications for chronic medical conditions can adversely affect sleep.

 How to establish healthy sleep patterns

-- Restricting time in bed if you spend too much of that time lying awake.
+- Restrict time in bed if you spend too much time lying awake.